MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-metadata-operations-sample.md

 This request will retrieve the many-to-many relationship created by the previous request.

 > [!NOTE]
-> As mentioned above, because `RelationshipDefinitions` contains both one-to-many and many-to-many relationship definitions, you must include the following in the URL to cast to the type you want to retrieve:<br />
+> As mentioned above, because `RelationshipDefinitions` contains both one-to-many and many-to-many relationship definitions, you must include the following in the URL to cast to the type you want to retrieve: `/Microsoft.Dynamics.CRM.ManyToManyRelationshipMetadata`.
-`/Microsoft.Dynamics.CRM.ManyToManyRelationshipMetadata`
 > Otherwise, the value returned will be the <xref:Microsoft.Dynamics.CRM.RelationshipMetadataBase?text=RelationshipMetadataBase EntityType> and will not include the properties specific to the <xref:Microsoft.Dynamics.CRM.ManyToManyRelationshipMetadata?text=ManyToManyRelationshipMetadata EntityType>.

 **Request**